Seitō (magazine): 1911–1914 (Hiratsuka Era)

 The very first issue was banned for a short story dealing with the break-up of arranged marriage and the April 1912 edition was banned for an erotic short story where a woman remembered having sex the previous night with a man she met at a tavern.
 The outright expression of female sexuality shocked its audience.
 The story was called "The Letter" written by one of the members, Araki Ikuko.

-In the summer of 1912, two incidents occurred that all-but confirmed the Bluestocking's negative influence on society.
-The "5-Colour Liqueur Incident" and the "Trip to Yoshiwara" both revolved around contributor and artist Otake Kokichi, who over two issues wrote about liqueur as though she had consumed it and then later implied she was Hiratsuka's young lover.
+In the summer of 1912, two incidents were perceived as threats to kokutai.
+The "5-Colour Liqueur Incident" and the "Trip to Yoshiwara" both revolved around contributor and artist Otake Kokichi, who, over two issues, wrote about liqueur as though she had consumed it.
+She also implied was Hiratsuka's young lover.
 Soon after, Otake's uncle bought members of the Bluestockings admission to the red-light district as he thought they should be aware of women purchased for prostitution.
 Otake later told a magazine about these women, but this only served to paint the Bluestockings as "New Women" who drink alcohol, engage in same-sex love, and freely enter districts meant only for men.

 While the Bluestockings members saw themselves as serious intellectuals, these incidents cemented them as regular subjects in Tokyo newspapers and every aspect of their personal lives was criticised and mocked.
-Love affairs, children out of wedlock, divorces, were all seen as shameful and the press publicised it all.
+Love affairs, children out of wedlock, and divorces were all seen as shameful by society, and the press publicised it all.
 While many of The Bluestockings used this opportunity to speak frankly to their readers about their experiences and choices, others were not pleased with the societal pressure.
 With marriage prospects, job opportunities, and familial pressure on the line, many members resigned by 1913.

 The April 1913 issue was banned for an article calling for women to marry for love.
-The February 1914 edition was banned for a short story where a woman flees an arranged marriage, only to be betrayed by her lover.
+The February 1914 edition was banned for a short story where a woman flees an arranged marriage only to be betrayed by her lover.

 During this era, members of the Bluestocking Society were translating plays about gender and sexologists' definitions of lesbianism, which increased public anxieties about lesbian love.
 At the time, the prevalent discourse on female same-sex desire was that it was "revolting" and "ill".
 These facts combined meant that the media heavily attacked the lesbian relationships of some of the writers of Bluestocking, such as Hiratsuka Raicho, Otake Kokichi, Tamura Toshiko, and Naganuma Chieko.